Class-Imbalanced Graph Learning without Class Rebalancing: Related Works

 \section{Related Works}

-\textbf{Class-imbalanced learning.} Class imbalance is a common problem in many fields of data mining research~\cite{he2008imblearn,he2013imblearn,krawczyk2016imblearn}.
-Existing solutions for class-imbalanced learning can be categorized into four groups: Resampling methods balance the training set by either discarding majority~\cite{japkowicz2002class,liu2020self,liu2020mesa} or synthesizing minority samples~\cite{chawla2002smote,he2008adasyn}.
-Ensemble techniques~\cite{zhou2020bbn,xiang2020learning,cai2021ace} train multiple classifiers with various balancing strategies and combine them for inference.
-Post-hoc correction~\cite{kang2019decoupling,tian2020posterior,menon2020long,hong2021disentangling} compensates for minority classes by adjusting the logits during inference.
-Loss modification methods~\cite{japkowicz2002class,lin2017focal,cui2019class} perform compensation by emphasizing/suppressing minority/majority classes.
-Generally, these techniques do not consider the graph topology thus have limited performance in IGL.
+\textbf{Imbalanced graph learning.} Class imbalance is ubiquitous in many machine-learning tasks and has been extensively studied~\citep{he2008imblearn,krawczyk2016imblearn}.
+However, most of the existing works focus on i.i.d. scenarios, which may not be tailored to the unique characteristics of graph data.
+To handle imbalanced graph learning, several techniques have been proposed in recent studies (e.g., by adversarial training~\citep{shi2020drgcn,qu2021imgagn}, designing new GNN architectures~\citep{wang2020network,liu2021pick} or loss functions~\citep{song2022tam}), we review the most closely related model-agnostic CR methods here.
+One of the early works GraphSMOTE~\citep{zhao2021graphsmote} adopts SMOTE~\citep{chawla2002smote} oversampling in the node embedding space to synthesize minority nodes and complements the topology with a learnable edge predictor.
+A more recent work GraphENS~\citep{park2021graphens} synthesizes the ego network through saliency-based ego network mixing to handle the neighbor-overfitting problem.
+Most studies are rooted in a \textit{class-rebalancing} perspective and address the imbalance by node/class-wise reweighting or resampling.

-\textbf{Imbalanced graph learning.} To handle class imbalance in graph data, several methods have been proposed in recent studies~\cite{shi2020drgcn,wang2020network,zhao2021graphsmote,liu2021pick,qu2021imgagn,chen2021renode,park2021graphens}, we review the most closely related works here.
-One of the early works GraphSMOTE~\cite{zhao2021graphsmote} adopts SMOTE~\cite{chawla2002smote} oversampling in the node embedding space to synthesize minority nodes and complements the topology with a learnable edge predictor.
-A more recent work GraphENS~\cite{park2021graphens} synthesizes the whole ego network through saliency-based ego network mixing to handle the neighbor-overfitting problem.
-On the other hand, ReNode~\cite{chen2021renode} addresses topology imbalance, i.e., the unequal structure role of labeled nodes in the topology, by down-weighting close-to-boundary labeled nodes.
-Nevertheless, most studies root from a \textit{node-centric} perspective and aim to address the imbalance by node/class-wise reweighting or resampling.
-In this paper, we approach the source of the class-imbalance bias from an under-explored \textit{topology-centric} perspective, and therefore can further boost existing node-centric techniques.
+\textbf{Topology-imbalance in graphs.} Topology imbalance is firstly discussed in \citet{chen2021renode}.
+They found that ``the unequal structure role of labeled nodes'' can cause influence conflict, and propose to re-weight the labeled nodes based on a conflict detection measure.
+Other works further discussed how to better address the issue via position-aware structure learning~\citep{sun2022pastel}, and handle topology-imbalance in fake news detection~\citep{gao2022fakenews} and bankruptcy prediction~\citep{liu2023qtiah}.
+These studies discussed concepts related to ``influence conflict/insufficiency''~\citep{chen2021renode}, which motivated us to investigate AMP/DMP in this work.